Baccalaureate & Step Sing

 1 p.m.
 Guest seating for Baccalaureate begins.
 The senior class is seated in the chapel.
 All guest seating requires tickets (three guest tickets per senior).
 Guest seating is available on Cannon Green near the chapel (with audio system and large-screen broadcast from inside the chapel).
 In case of severe weather, tickets are required for the in indoor simulcast sites: McCosh 10; McCosh 50 (air conditioned); McCormick 101 (air conditioned and accessible), Betts Auditorium in the School of Architecture (air conditioned and accessible), and Richardson Auditorium in Alexander Hall (air conditioned and accessible) and Dillon Gym.
 An interactive campus map is at this link.
 If the weather is good, there are often seats in the simulcast locations for guests without tickets.

 1:15 p.m.
 Formation for Baccalaureate procession behind Alexander Hall.
 Degree candidates wear cap (short point in front, tassel on left front), gown, but no hood.
 Procession begins by 1:45 p.m.

 1:30 p.m.
 Guests must be seated.

 2 p.m.
 Baccalaureate ceremony begins.
+Christopher P. Lu '88, former White House cabinet secretary and assistant to President Barack Obama, has been selected as the guest speaker this year.
 The ceremony ends by about 3:15 p.m.

 10 p.m.
 Blair Arch (Dillon Gym in case of rain).
 The Senior Class Step Sing has been a part of the traditional senior celebration for more than a century.
 It is an informal event led by seniors, in which class members and their guests participate.
 Songs are chosen by the senior class to reflect their Princeton experience.
 Class jackets are worn.